dext0r/yandex_smart_home/README.md

 1. Configure SSL certificate if it was not done already (do not use self-signed certificate)
 1. Update home assistant to 0.96.0 at least
-1. Install [HACS](https://hacs.xyz/) and add this repository to it (I plan to add it to default repository soon).
+1. Install [HACS](https://hacs.xyz/) and search for "Yandex Smart Home" there.
 That way you get updates automatically.
 But you also can just copy and add files into custom_components directory manually instead
 1. Configure component via configuration.yaml (see instructions below)
 1. Restart home assistant
 1. Create dialog via https://dialogs.yandex.ru/developer/